Open Source · Apple Silicon · Zero Cloud

 A plain HTTP interface

 The server runs on localhost:7860.
 No authentication.
 Use it from curl, scripts, other editors, web apps — anything that speaks HTTP.
+Endpoints marked --allow-clone require launching the server with that flag.

 GET /health